Heinrich Böll: Media scandals

 The 1963 publication of The Clown was met with polemics in the press for its negative portrayal of the Catholic Church and the CDU party.
-Böll was devoted to Catholicism but also deeply critical of aspects of it (particularly in its most conservative incarnations).
-In particular, he was unable to forget the Concordat of July 1933 between the Vatican and the Nazis, signed by the future Pope Pius XII, which helped confer international legitimacy on the regime at an early stage in its development.
+Böll was devoted to Catholicism but also deeply critical of aspects of it, especially in its most conservative incarnations.
+In particular, he was unable to forget the Concordat of July 1933 between the Vatican and the Nazis, signed by the future Pope Pius XII, which helped confer international legitimacy on the regime early in its development.

-Böll's liberal views on religion and social issues inspired the wrath of conservatives in Germany.
+Böll's liberal views on religion and social issues elicited German conservatives' wrath.
 When constitutional reforms were passed in 1968 that cracked down on freedom, Böll spoke out against them.
-His 1972 article Soviel Liebe auf einmal (So much love at once) which accused the tabloid Bild of falsified journalism, was in turn retitled, at the time of publishing and against Böll's wishes, by Der Spiegel, and the imposed title was used as a pretext to accuse Böll of sympathy with terrorism.
-This particular criticism was driven in large part by his repeated insistence upon the importance of due process and the correct and fair application of the law in the case of the Baader-Meinhof Gang.
-In his article for Der Spiegel entitled Sixty Million against Six he asked for a safeguard for Ulrike Meinhof in order to open a dialogue and prevent a major press campaign and police campaign.
-He received heavy criticism for this and was dubbed "the spiritual father of the violence" by one journalist in the Springer press.
+His 1972 article Soviel Liebe auf einmal (So much love at once), which accused the tabloid Bild of falsified journalism, was in turn retitled, at the time of publishing and against Böll's wishes, by Der Spiegel, and the new title was used as a pretext to accuse Böll of sympathy with terrorism.
+This particular criticism was driven in large part by his repeated insistence on the importance of due process and the correct and fair application of the law in the case of the Baader-Meinhof Group.
+In his article for Der Spiegel titled Sixty Million against Six, he asked for a safeguard for Ulrike Meinhof in order to open a dialogue and prevent a major press campaign and police campaign.
+Böll was heavily criticized for this and dubbed "the spiritual father of the violence" by one journalist in the Springer press.

 The conservative press even attacked Böll's 1972 Nobel Prize, arguing that it was awarded only to "liberals and left-wing radicals".

-On 7 February 1974, the BZ, Berlin's most widely-read newspaper at the time reported on Böll's home being searched.
-However, his home was only searched at 4 PM later that day, after the newspaper had already been circulated.
+On 7 February 1974, the BZ, Berlin's most widely read newspaper at the time, reported that Böll's home had been searched.
+In fact, his home was searched only later that day, after the newspaper had already been circulated.

 In 1977, after the abduction of Hanns Martin Schleyer, 40 police searched Böll's house based on an anonymous tip they received that named Böll's son as an accomplice to the kidnappers.
-These claims turned out to be unfounded.
+This claim turned out to be unfounded.
 The Christian Democrats placed Böll on a blacklist after this incident.